Captnlink/TicTacToe/README.md

 This is my projet of the tic-tac-toe tutorial of SDL

+For now I stopped working on this project 28/10/2015

 TODO :
 Game
 - Draw victory lines, render with angles.